Mass sexual assault in Egypt

-The mass sexual assault of women in public has been documented in Egypt since 2005, when Egyptian security forces and their agents were accused of using it as a weapon against female protesters during a political demonstration in Tahrir Square, Cairo on 25 May.
-The behavior spread, and by 2012 sexual assault by crowds of young men was seen at protests and festivals in Egypt.
+Mass sexual assault is a widespread issue in Egypt and has been the subject of significant international attention since 2005, when Egyptian security forces and their agents were accused of using it as a weapon against female protesters during a political demonstration at Tahrir Square in Cairo on 25 May of that year.
+It has since become increasingly prevalent, and by 2012, it had become commonplace for crowds of young men to sexually assault or rape women during festivals and political protests throughout the country.

-In these assaults, assailants would encircle a woman while outer rings of men deter rescuers.
-The attackers regularly pretended to be there to help the women, adding to the confusion.
-Women reported being groped, stripped, beaten, bitten, penetrated with fingers, and raped.
-The attacks were described as the "circle of hell".
+Testimonies on these mass sexual assaults revealed a general pattern in how they are conducted: a smaller group of men would encircle a woman, while a larger group of men would form an outer ring to physically deter anyone who attempted to intervene; the isolated woman would then be abused and groped while being stripped of her clothes and vaginally or anally penetrated with fingers or handheld objects.
+The attacks, which have been described as the "circle of hell" by activists, have been extensively documented by Egyptian women's rights organizations, Amnesty International, and the United Nations.

-Commentators say the attacks reflect a misogynistic attitude among the Egyptian society that penalizes women for leaving the house, seeks to terrorize them out of public life, and views sexual violence as a source of shame for the victim, not the attacker.
-Sexual assault has been used as a weapon against female protesters in 2005 and since July 2012.
+Commentators say the attacks reflect a misogynistic attitude among Egyptian society that penalizes women for leaving the house, seeks to terrorize them out of public life, and views sexual violence as a source of shame for the victim, not the attacker.
+Sexual assault has been used as a weapon against female protesters in 2005 and since July 2012, although the perpetrators are not exclusively politically motivated.

 Background

 Sexual harassment was barely discussed in Egypt before 2006.
 The Egyptian Center for Women's Rights sought to draw attention to it, but the public's response was that it was an American idea wrongly applied to Egyptian society.

-Mass sexual assault was first documented during the Egyptian constitutional referendum on 25 May 2005, on what became known as "Black Wednesday," when women demonstrators were sexually assaulted by a group of agents provocateurs, groups of men who had arrived on buses, as police watched and did nothing to intervene.
+Mass sexual assault was first documented during the Egyptian constitutional referendum on 25 May 2005, on what became known as "Black Wednesday", when women demonstrators were sexually assaulted by a group of agents provocateurs, groups of men who had arrived on buses, as police watched and did nothing to intervene.

 The issue attracted more discussion following the Eid al-Fitr holiday in 2006, when on 24 October a crowd of young men who had been denied entry to a cinema in Cairo engaged in a five-hour-long mass sexual assault of women in Talaat Harb Street.
 Police were reported to have done nothing to stop it, although many bystanders tried to help the women.

 The attacks gained prominence outside Egypt in February 2011 when Lara Logan, a correspondent for the American network CBS, was sexually assaulted by hundreds of men in Tahrir Square, Cairo, while reporting on the 2011 Egyptian Revolution.
 By 2012, according to Al Akhbar, such attacks had become a "prominent feature" of religious festivals in Egypt.